josephmadden121/josephmadden121.github.io/README.md

 A list of projects

-1. Peruvian Tourism Data Project (DSC530)
+1. Pokemon Data Project (DSC530)
-The goal of this data analysis project is to explore and understand key patterns and factors related to tourism in Peru.
+The goal of this data analysis project is to explore and understand containing statistics on 800 Pokemon cards and creating various visualizations. several insights can be derived:
 2. Apple Stock information (DSC540)
 In this project, I worked on cleansing and transforming three datasets: “AAPL.csv”, “apple_stock_data.csv”, and “sales_record.csv”.
 These datasets contained information on Apple’s stock prices, sales records, and other related data.
 The primary goal was to merge these cleaned datasets into a single dataset in a SQLite database and then create five visualizations to demonstrate all the data.
 3. Loan Default Prediction Project (DSC550)